 Manitoba introduced The Accessibility for Manitobans Act (the “AMA”) in 2013 to prevent and remove barriers to accessibility.
 The AMA currently includes two standards that address different accessibility barriers: (1) accessible customer service and (2) accessible employment and (3) information and communications.

 By November 1, 2018, all employers in Manitoba were obligated to comply with the Customer Service Standard Regulation.

 By May 1, 2020, all employers were required to comply with the workplace emergency response requirements set out in the Accessible Employment Standard Regulation (the “Standard”).

-For all other requirements under the Standard, private sector employers have until May 1, 2022 to comply.
-These additional requirements address employers’ general obligations in regards to accessible employment (e.g., accessible recruitment, training and performance management practices) and their obligations to individual employees, including individualized accommodation and/or return to work plans.
+For all other requirements under the Employment Standard, private sector employers had until May 1, 2022 to comply.
+Those additional requirements address employers’ general obligations regarding accessible employment (e.g., accessible recruitment, training and performance management practices) and their obligations to individual employees, including individualized accommodation and/or return to work plans.

 Return to Work Policy